 In October 2020, Service Year Alliance and the Bill & Melinda Gates Foundation partnered to understand how service years could be a solution to the challenges individuals after high school were facing across the nation.
 Our Engaging Individuals After High School in Service Years Toolkit shares our journey to identify and elevate strategies to engage, recruit, and support more individuals after high school in a service year, particularly those from racially diverse backgrounds and economically disadvantaged communities.

-Additionally, building off or our learning from our High School Transitions Learning Cohort, Service Year Alliance also took on the development of foundational resources that any program could utilize to unblock prevalent barriers across the Cohort participants in relation to the key recommendations for advancing quality.
-Our major efforts went into developing curriculum that service year programs could incorporate into their existing corps member development and training plans to advance fostering a belonging culture, incorporating an asset-based framework, and enhancing intentional skills attainment.
+Additionally, building off of our learning from our High School Transitions Learning Cohort, Service Year Alliance also took on the development of foundational resources that any program could utilize to unblock prevalent barriers across the Cohort participants in relation to the key recommendations for advancing quality.
+Our major efforts went into developing curriculum that service year programs could incorporate into their existing corps member development and training plans to foster a belonging culture, incorporate an asset-based framework, and enhance intentional skills attainment.
 The curriculum, Corps Member Curriculum: Strengthening Service Years as a Postsecondary Option — which can be incorporated in part or in its entirety — provides programs a strong baseline to build upon to provide individuals after high school and all corps members with a supported experience.